 Additionally, the physical components of the server such as disks, fans and power supplies can be monitored for failure or abnormalities.

 With dependency checks, you can gain insight into how your server interacts with other components.
 For instance, your application may need to send data to an SQL server.
 In the event that the two servers can’t communicate, the application may fail to operate properly.

 A dependency check can detect expired credentials or incorrectly configured servers that prevent an application from accessing a database server.
 Dependency checks can also help run server patch management to ensure all patches are up-to-date.

 Discrepancies in the network can be challenging to detect and cause problems when servers are not communicating effectively.
 Unreliable software can impact server performance by leaking memory or corrupting data.
-As networks infrastructure and application architecture complexity increases, the interdependencies between servers are increasingly crucial.
+As network infrastructure and application architecture complexity increase, the interdependencies between servers are increasingly crucial.

 Of course, this can be a drain on the company’s resources.
 However, this is where a server health monitoring tool comes in.
 Server health monitoring tools simplify the process of monitoring, identifying, and resolving problems with servers.
 These tools help to automate routine tasks like ping, polling utilization, and aggregating logs.

 Attune is a server automation solution that is configured for scheduled monitoring servers, services, and applications across an entire environment made up of virtual and physical servers.
 Attune can also be configured to provision, patch, and secure, and ensure compliance.
 On top of that, automated solutions delivered with Attune help deliver high server availability and reduce downtime through consistent builds and consistent configuration deployment.